-Windows 8 has a radically redesigned Start menu that uses the new Modern UI/Metro style.
+Windows 8 and 8.1 have a radically redesigned Start menu that uses the new Modern UI/Metro style.
 It is now called Start screen.
-List of applications and programs now consists of pinned tiles that have different sizes and colors.
+List of applications and Desktop programs now consists of pinned tiles that have different sizes and colors.
 You can also pin folders to the new Start screen.

 Because the new Start screen is much simpler than Start menu was in previous Windows versions, there are no recently used programs and documents or Jump Lists available.
 This also means less configuration options and therefore less confusion.

-The new item is now the last tile on Start menu.
+The new item is now the last tile on Start screen.

 In case you do not want an item to be pinned, right-click on its tile and select Unpin from Start.